Visit the Throne Room of the Mountain Gods on a trek to K2 Base Camp in 2026.

 Some areas, like the southern border with Pakistan (Baluchistan), might be a little sketchier for any tourist – but the majority of people visiting Iran don’t go there.

 The main thing when traveling as an American in Iran is to follow the rules and behave yourself.
 By doing so, you should have no reason to fear for your safety.
-I felt 100x safer traveling in Iran than I have felt (and experienced) traveling in South America in the past.
-Things like armed robbery or assault against foreigners are basically unheard of in Iran – and in South America, it happens every day (and happened to me 3 different times in Ecuador and Peru).
+Things like armed robbery or assault against foreigners are basically unheard of in Iran – and in South America, it happens every day.

 Additional Tips for Traveling to Iran as an American